top of page

 Art Class

-Art is a natural activity to support free play in children.
-The freedom to manipulate different materials in an organic and unstructured way allows for exploration and experimentation.
-These artistic endeavors and self-directed explorations are not only fun, but educational as well.
-Art allows youth to practice a wide range of skills that are useful not only for life, but also for learning.
-So why is art so important for young children?
+Art is a valuable activity that supports free play in children.
+The opportunity to manipulate various materials in an unstructured, organic way promotes exploration and experimentation.
+These artistic activities not only provide fun but also offer numerous educational benefits.
+Through art, children practice a wide range of skills that are essential not only for life but also for learning.
+So, why is art so important for young children?

-• Fine motor skills – Grasping pencils, crayons, chalk, and paintbrushes helps children develop their fine motor muscles.
-This development will help your child with writing, buttoning a coat, and other tasks that require controlled movements.
+• Fine Motor Skills: Grasping pencils, crayons, chalk, and paintbrushes helps children develop the fine motor muscles necessary for tasks like writing, buttoning a coat, and other actions that require controlled movements.

 Preschool